JakePowellLangstaff/Public-Repository/Easy68k/ProjectEndlessRunner/README.txt

 ## Overview
 This project is simply a endless runner in which I created.
 Some of the files are used simply for sound effects.
 The main .asm is what you need to run in Easy68k.
-There is also a video link in the directory for gameplay.
-Have fun.